telerik/maui-docs/controls/barcode/2d-barcodes/pdf417-overview.md

 # PDF417

-PDF417 is a stacked linear barcode symbol format used in a variety of applications, primarily transport, identification cards, and inventory management.
+PDF417 is a stacked linear barcode symbol format used in a variety of applications, transport, identification cards, and inventory management.

 PDF stands for Portable Data File.
 The 417 signifies that each pattern in the code consists of four bars and spaces, and that each pattern is 17 units long.
 The PDF417 symbology was invented by Dr. Ynjiun P. Wang at Symbol Technologies in 1991 (Wang 1993).
-It is represented by the 15438 ISO standard.
+It's represented by the 15438 ISO standard.

 The following image demonstrates a PDF417 Barcode.